json-schema-org/understanding-json-schema/source/reference/object.rst

 of one property on another using the ``dependencies`` keyword.
 The value of the ``dependencies`` keyword is an object.
-Each entry in the object maps from the name of a property, *p*, to an array of strings listing properties that are required whenever *p* is present.
+Each entry in the object maps from the name of a property, *p*, to an array of strings listing properties that are required if *p* is present.

 In the following example, whenever a ``credit_card`` property is provided, a ``billing_address`` property must also be present: